EU regulators want to examine Dutch SNS Reaal rescue

-BRUSSELS, Feb 1 (Reuters) - Dutch authorities will have to notify EU antitrust regulators about the 3.7 billion euro ($5 billion) rescue of bank and insurance group SNS Reaal, a spokesman for the European Commission said on Friday.
+BRUSSELS (Reuters) - Dutch authorities will have to notify EU antitrust regulators about the 3.7 billion euro ($5 billion) rescue of bank and insurance group SNS Reaal SR.AS, a spokesman for the European Commission said on Friday.

 “We are in contact with the Dutch government over the support for SNS Reaal.
 This should be notified to the Commission,” Antoine Colombani, a spokesman for competition policy at the EU executive, told a daily briefing.